ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

 abstraction that hides the details of the machine is bad.
-For computational physics the *correct* level of abstraction is that of *mathematics*, i.e. arrays and other mathematically defined data-structures (multi-dimensional index-sets, lists, graphs, trees etc) and functions/operators that act on them.
+For computational physics the *correct* level of abstraction is that of *mathematics*, i.e. arrays and other mathematically defined data-structures (multi-dimensional index-sets, lists, graphs, trees, etc) and functions/operators that act on them.

 Some recent language evangelists have propagated the phrase "zero cost